- one 8-ounce cup of organic coffee

 - 1 scoop collagen powder made from bone broth

 - 1 scoop beef gelatin (optional)

 - 1 tablespoon coconut oil or MCT oil

 - Add all ingredients to a high-powered blender, blending until well combined.

 In moderation, high-quality organic coffee can definitely have its proven coffee health benefits.
 This recipe takes coffee to another level, a much healthier level in my opinion.
-Instead of just mainly getting a punch of eye-opening caffeine with a solid dose of antioxidants, this recipe adds in nutritional powerhouse ingredients like grass-fed butter and bone broth collagen powder to give you a sustainable boost of energy that doesn’t leave you falling flat a few hours later.
+Instead of just mainly getting a punch of eye-opening caffeine with a solid dose of antioxidants, this recipe adds in nutritional powerhouse ingredients like grass-fed butter and collagen powder made from bone broth to give you a sustainable boost of energy that doesn’t leave you falling flat a few hours later.

 You may have already heard of the keto diet.
 Maybe you’re even following it at this very moment.
 One of the central aspects of this intriguing diet, which was originally developed for epilepsy patients in the 1920s, is that it contains a very low amount of carbohydrates and a high amount of fats.
 (1) The ketogenic diet is a somewhat controversial yet currently very popular approach to health and weight loss.
 In addition to possibly helping followers shed unwanted pounds, a ketogenic diet has even been shown in scientific research to be help combat cancer as well as other serious chronic health issues.
 (2)